asinha123/cms/README.md

 1. Go to "client" directory.
 2. Run "npm install" command.
 3. Run "bower install" command.
-4. Run "grunt serve" command to up the UI (proxy is already set in gruntFile to point backend at 3000).
+4. Run "grunt serve" command to up the UI (proxy is already set in gruntFile to point backend at port 3000).

 ================================